 Unlike synthetic variants, protein foams generally flow and spread at a slower rate.
 Yet, they are more durable and heat-resistant.
 These foams are made of natural proteins and they are environmentally friendly thanks to their bio-degradable properties.
 Some of the foams that fall under this classification include:

 - Film-forming fluoroprotein (FFFP)

 AFFF foams come in a comprehensive variety of types, including AFFF 3% Plus, AFFF 1% F, AFFF 3% ICAO and more.
-AFFF 1% A is typically mixed with a number of solvents, stabilisers and preservatives.
+AFFF 1% A is typically mixed with a number of solvents, stabilizers, and preservatives.
 It is recommended that the foam is applied at 1 percent proportioned solution (that is 99 parts of water and 1 part concentrate).
-Sea, brackish or fresh water can be used for the purpose.
+Sea, brackish or freshwater can be used for this purpose.